couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

 ## Error Definitions

 The next sections cover all the possible errors, but do not assign them to commands.
-Each command in a related RFC needs to refer to the exception type and ID thrown so that there are no “doubly linked lists” that easily get out of date.
+Each command in a related RFC needs to refer to the exception type and ID thrown so that there are no "doubly linked lists" that easily get out of date.

-Note that for brevity reasons the suffix “Exception” is not used when describing each definition.
+Note that for brevity reasons the suffix "Exception" is not used when describing each definition.

 A Note on IDs: The IDs in this RFC are only for organisational purposes and MUST NOT be surfaced to the user at this point.
 Future enhancements w.r.t permalinks from the SDKs can use these numbers as a baseline but additional research needs to be done.